renaudcerrato/Hook/README.md

 ## @Call

-If you don't mind altering arguments nor the return value, you can use `@Call` annotations.
+If you don't mind altering arguments nor the return value, you can use `@Call` annotations instead.
 Since `@Call` methods will be invoked first (i.e before any `@Hook` annotated methods), you can be sure that arguments have not been altered.

 ```java
  	@Call("my_hook")